Skip to content

 130. Commitment to human rights?

-The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-In addition, the company respect human rights.
+The company also respects human rights.

 • Y